 LINKages is proud to be a part of strengthening communities and helping improve quality of life for young and old in our city.
 With the generous support of United Way of Calgary and Area and The Calgary Foundation, we are establishing connections and friendships between East Village seniors and LINKages post-secondary student volunteers.
-LINKages works with the University of Calgary LINKages Club, seniors and community partners to organize and facilitate regular intergenerational community events in the East Village that strengthen community ties and engagement.
+LINKages works with the University of Calgary LINKages Chapter, seniors and community partners to organize and facilitate regular intergenerational community events in the East Village that strengthen community ties and engagement.

 Linkages In The Community (LINC), funded by Human Rights & Multiculturalism Fund (HREM)